dpengineering/azure-maze/documentation/info.md

 ### Generic advice ###
 **Check Issues from Github code that you're copying before you copy, they might reveal some problems that would break your code.** For example, the code used for V2 had an Issue from Jan.
 2019 about memory loss that wasn't addressed, and if we saw that before we could've saved three months worth of work.

-**Google your problems!** Chances are, someone on Stack Overflow has had your *exact* problem and the solution is on there.
-Learning to Google problems efficiently is the vast majority of problem solving.
-The vast majority of your time will be mashing various example programs and Stack Overflow answers and debugging the result until it works.
+**Google your problems!** Chances are, someone on Stack Overflow, Github, or a forum had a similar problem to yours, and the solution is easily available with sample code.

 ## Footnotes and Reference links ##